Saint Martin of Tours, Bishop

 The typical biography of a saint for the first few centuries of Christianity worked from the back to the front, from death to life.
 The real drama was how the saint died, not how he or she lived.
 Tales of bloody martyrdom, solitary exile, starvation and exposure were as moving and unfortunate as they were common.
 The Life of Saint Martin told of Martin’s adventures and heroism in living the faith, not just about his last few breaths.
 He was a saint for the new age of legalized Christianity.
 Martin of Tours died in his bed.

-Martin was born to pagan parents in present day Hungary but desired to become a Christian from a young age.
+Martin was born to pagan parents in present-day Hungary but desired to become a Christian from a young age.
 His father resisted his son’s holy desires and obliged Martin to follow in his footsteps and serve as a soldier in Rome’s Imperial Guard.
 Martin was serving in France when the most iconic moment of his life took place.
 Martin was slowly approaching the city gates of Amiens on horseback one cold winter evening.
 A half-naked man shivered on the ground, begging for help.
 No one stopped.
 No one helped.
-So Martin, clad as a soldier, pulled the cloak from his back, drew his sharp sword from its scabbard, and sliced the cloak in two.
-The poor man’s skeletal frame was covered with half of the cloak.
+So Martin, clad as a soldier, pulled the cloak from his back, drew his sharp sword from its scabbard, and sliced his cloak in two.
+The poor man’s skeletal frame was covered with just half of the cloak.
 That same night, when Martin fell asleep, he had a dream.
 Jesus appeared to him clad in the cloak and said “Martin, still a catechumen, covered me with this garment.”
 Upon awakening, Sulpicius tells his reader, “Martin flew to be baptized.”

 Martin subsequently befriended one of the great men of Gaul of that era, Saint Hilary of Poitiers, who ordained him into minor orders.
 After various apostolic adventures, Martin was chosen the Bishop of Tours in 372.
 In his twenty-five years as bishop, Martin was zealous, and jealous, for the House of the Lord.
 He aggressively tore down pagan temples, which he understood to be dedicated to demons.
 He traveled incessantly and was untiring in evangelizing the people of the countryside of Gaul and in founding churches.
 Martin also developed a reputation as a miracle worker and prophet.
 He cured the eye problems of Saint Paulinus of Nola, Saint Augustine’s good friend.

-By the time of his death, Bishop Martin of Tours had a well-deserved reputation for holiness.
+By the time of his peaceful death, Bishop Martin of Tours had a well-deserved reputation for holiness.
 Devotion to Martin spread as Sulpicius’ biography was copied and shared.
 Numerous churches were named in Martin’s honor in every country of Europe.
 England had one hundred seventy-three churches dedicated to Martin of Tours in 1800.
 The Shrine over Martin’s tomb was one of the most popular pilgrimage destinations in all of Europe until France was riven by Reformation violence in the 1560s.
 In an interesting vestige of Martin’s enduring historic importance, Martin’s feast day in the Breviary is more fully elaborated with prayers and antiphons than almost any comparable saint on the Church’s calendar.

 Saint Martin of Tours, your encounter with the beggar has fired the imagination of countless Christians.
 You were generous in every single way in living your faith.
-Through your intercession in heaven, assist us now to see Jesus in everyone just as you did then.
+Through your intercession in heaven, assist us now to see Jesus in everyone, just as you did then.